By Stacy Shafer, Early Childhood Specialist, and Ann Adkins, Education Specialist- TSBVI Outreach Programs

 Key Words: blind, deafblind, Active Learning, Lilli Nielsen, real objects, Little Room, resonance board, position board, play

-Editors Note: In the last edition of See/Hear, we printed "An Introduction to Dr. Lilli Nielsen's Active Learning" and promised to provide additional information on active learning in each issue this year.
+Editors Note: In a previous edition of See/Hear, we printed "An Introduction to Dr. Lilli Nielsen's Active Learning" and promised to provide additional information on active learning in each issue this year.
 In this issue, we'd like to examine some of Dr. Nielsen's learning strategies and the importance of using real objects.
-We would also like to hear from others who have used active learning, and encourage you to contact Ann Adkins at , Ann Rash at , Scott Baltisberger at , or Chris Montgomery at to share your experiences.
+We would also like to hear from others who have used active learning, and encourage you to contact Ann Adkins at , Sara Kitchen at , Scott Baltisberger at , or Chris Montgomery at to share your experiences.

 Visually impaired children learn by exploring and manipulating the objects in their environment and by comparing new objects to familiar ones.
 They need as many experiences as possible with real objects and textures.
 Hands-on experiences with a variety of objects, made out of as many different materials as possible, allow students to work on a variety of skills and learn about their environment.
 Concrete experiences with real objects also facilitate concept development.
 It is important to give students ways to actively impact their environment and teach them to be active participants in their world instead of passive recipients of stimulation from adults.
 The active learning techniques developed by Dr. Lilli Nielsen provide excellent opportunities for visually impaired students to gather information through the exploration and manipulation of real objects.
 Dr. Nielsen's approach encourages children to be active learners, and helps them discover that they can control events in their lives.